michalis0/Cloud-and-Advanced-Analytics/labs/2-BigQuery/Readme.md

   pip install pandas
   pip install seaborn
   pip install matplotlib
-  **If you are having error with google-cloud-storage** pip install --upgrade google-cloud-speech
 - Run the command line: you should be able to see a **simple title** and an error **because the keys are still not imported** !
 (CF Image)
 - ```bash
   streamlit run streamlit_google_cloud_storage.py